 The Queensland Government is working with the traditional owners of Great Keppel Island, the Woppaburra people to develop a Master plan that will acknowledge and respect culture, social and environmental values.

 If you're interested in the GKI Master plan and want to find out more, please register for updates.

-The GKI Master plan project comprises three stages of community engagement following initial inception and mobilisation:
+The GKI Master plan project comprises four stages following initial inception and mobilisation: